sms1097/batched_bandits/README.md

-# batched_bandits
+# Batched Bandits
-Collection of algorithms to test batched bandits
+Collection of algorithms to test batched bandits.

+If you're here to experiment, I would suggest starting with `tutorial.ipynb`.